 After about two hours of driving, while it was still completely dark outside, our driver suddenly veered off the road.
 I got a bit scared at first because I didn’t understand why he stopped so abruptly.
-But as it turns out there’s no parking area for the viewpoint so you just have to park along the road.
+But as it turns out there’s no parking area for this viewpoint so you just have to park along the road.
 And it was his first time driving there so he didn’t know exactly where it was.

 If you want to walk through the bushes while it is still dark to claim the best spot at the viewpoint, bring a flashlight.
 Or even better, remember to charge your phone so you can use the light, I wasn’t that smart.
 There were about 10 other people already in place when we got there.

-Other things to see close to Pinggan Village
+Things to do close to Pinggan Village

 If you’re staying in southern Bali, the drive up to Pinggan can feel neverending.
 Especially when you have to get up so early in the morning.
 So why not make it into a half or full-day tour and experience some of the other amazing sights north Bali has to offer?
-There are a lot of incredible waterfalls and temples in northern Bali, some of which you can still have all to yourself if you get there early.
+As mentioned above, this tour includes Tirta Empul Water Temple, Tegallalang Rice Terraces and Ubud Monkey Forest.
+Places that are a must while in Bali.

 If you haven’t been to this area before you might really enjoy breakfast overlooking Mt.
 Batur and the crater lake.
 The food is basic but the views can’t be beaten, just take a look below.
 I would also recommend Banyumala which is my second favorite waterfall in Bali.